Mukim Gadong 'B': Background

 The mukim was established on 21 November 2005 with split of the former Mukim Gadong into this mukim and Mukim Gadong 'A'.

 Geography

 The mukim is located in the central western part of the district, bordering Mukim Gadong 'A' to the north, Mukim Berakas 'A' to the north-east, Mukim Kianggeh to the east and south and Mukim Kilanas to the south and west.

 Demographics

 As of 2016 census, the population of Mukim Gadong 'B' comprised 17,044 males and 16,593 females.
 The mukim had 6,710 households occupying 6,639 dwellings.
 The entire population lived in urban areas.

 Settlements

-Mukim Gadong 'B' encompsses the following settlements: